Mykol71/posos/msposapp/README.md

 - Teleflora Managed Services Linux Cloud Backup Service.

-- Minimal to no maintenance added to what is already done for the instance itself.
+- Minimal maintenance added to what is already done for the instance itself.

 - Reporting; track use for billing, performance, and compliance purposes.